Aarabishan/adult-income-service/README.md

 - Versioning: Git tags for releases (e.g., v1.0.0)

-🎓 Acadamice context: This repository documents one of the projects completed for my Machine Learning module in the MSc in Data Science program, 2025, Octorber.
-All results, code, and design choices are provided for educational purposes; performance may vary across environments and dataset revisions.
+🎓 Acadamice context: This repository documents one of the applied projects completed for the Machine Learning module in my MSc in Data Science programme (Octorber 2025).
+All results, code, and design choices are provided for educational purposes; actual performance may vary across environments and dataset revisions.